info201b-sp21/ps-shiny/README.md

 * Clearly commenting and properly organizing your code
 * Writing functions to encapsulate chunks of code that you use more than once
-* Avoiding variables that are unnecessary for your analysis/report
-* Creating appropriate labels for your visualizations

 ## Ideas: